Recently, I was privileged to review industry presentations made by MBA students at a globally ranked business school in Africa.

 Every year, as part of the Careers Day events, final-year MBA students are required to conduct research and present industry reports to a mixed audience of industry experts, reputable companies, and recruiters – in the hope of securing attractive placements.
 The reports should be detailed, relevant, and timely.
 So understandably, the students focus on displaying persuasive presentation skills to grab the attention of decision-makers.

-I attended the virtual rehearsals, along with other faculty members.
-I was invited to review the students’ presentations and offer advice that would enable them to present their ideas with clarity, passion, and confidence.
 The students had done a lot of work, and I was impressed by the content they shared.
 One group focused on the global economy, while the other students presented their industry reports on the oil and gas industry, the banking industry, the fast-moving consumer goods industry, and the ICT industry.
 The effort notwithstanding, I quickly noticed changes that needed to be corrected – from cluttered slides and punctuation errors to a lack of energy, weak nonverbal cues, and awkward transitions between team members in groups.
 While the faculty members in rehearsals recommended changes to the content to ensure relevance and accuracy, I focused on the MBA students’ communication skills and delivery.

 Time was of the essence as the students had less than 24 hours after the second virtual rehearsal to tweak their content and practise.
 Frankly, I was unsure they would be able to pull off convincing presentations.